-Second and Subsequent Offense Procedures:

-- a.
-Elementary students, (Grades K-5): The student shall be suspended from the regular school program for ten (10) days and recommended for the Behavior Intervention Program, for a period of one (1) calendar year commencing with the date of the offense, with Substance Workback.
+Second and Subsequent Offense Procedures: (1) Elementary students, (Grades (K-5): The student shall be suspended from the regular school program for ten (10) days and recommended for the Behavior Intervention Program, for a period of one (1) calendar year commencing with the date of the offense, with Substance Workback.
+The student shall complete the District approved or state-certified drug rehabilitation or treatment program.
+The District substance abuse case manager shall monitor/verify that the student has completed the program.
+The student may return to a regular school program upon successful completion of the prescribed rehabilitation or treatment program.

+(2) Secondary students, (Grades 6-12): The student shall be suspended from the regular school program for ten (10) days and expulsion shall be mandatory.
+In the case of a student with a disability, expulsion would constitute a change in placement and would require action by the IEP/ 504 team.
+(2) The student shall be placed in the Expulsion Abeyance Program for a period of one (1) calendar year commencing with the date of the offense, with no Workback allowed.
 The student shall complete the District approved or state-certified drug rehabilitation or treatment program with a certified addiction professional.
 The District substance abuse case manager shall monitor/verify that the student has completed the program.
-The student may return to a regular school program upon successful completion of the prescribed rehabilitation or treatment program. - b.
-Secondary students, (Grades 6-12): The student shall be suspended from the regular school program for ten (10) days and expulsion shall be mandatory.
-The student shall be placed in the Expulsion Abeyance Program for a period of one (1) calendar year commencing with the date of the offense, with no Workback option allowed.
-The student shall complete the District approved or state-certified drug rehabilitation or treatment program with a certified addiction professional.
-The District substance abuse case manager shall monitor/verify that the student has completed the program. - (CD) SALE, ATTEMPTED SALE, AND/OR TRANSMITTAL of drugs or moodaltering substances, unauthorized substances, or other substances held out or represented to be drugs or mood-altering substances, including alcohol or alcoholic beverages is prohibited.
+In the case of a student with a disability, the IEP/ 504 team should convene as soon as possible to address the student's program and to determine appropriate action.
+(3) The student must complete a state certified drug rehabilitation program.

+(C) SALE, ATTEMPTED SALE, AND/OR TRANSMITTAL of drugs or mood-altering substances, unauthorized substances, or other substances held out or represented to be drugs or mood-altering substances, including alcohol or alcoholic beverages^{} is prohibited.